andre-carbajal/NaviMusic/README.md

 # NaviMusic: Your Personal Music Bot for Discord

 Welcome to NaviMusic, a highly user-friendly music bot for Discord.
-Developed using the robust Java Discord API (JDA), NaviMusic offers a seamless music experience for your Discord server.
+Developed using Discord4J, NaviMusic offers a seamless music experience for your Discord server.

 ## Table of Contents

 - [Getting Started](#getting-started)
 - [Prerequisites](#prerequisites)
 - [Installation](#installation)